 You would normally work Monday to Friday, but may have to do overtime in the evenings and weekends.

-Training for a Modern Apprenticeship usually lasts three years.
+Training for an automotive Modern Apprenticeship usually lasts four years.
 You would attend college or a training centre on a day or block release basis.

-You would complete SVQ Vehicle Body Repair and Alignment at SCQF Level 6.
+You would complete SVQ Vehicle Accident Repair at SCQF Level 6.

 You may work towards the IMI Accreditation: Panel or IMI Accreditation: Cosmetic Repair.
 This involves sitting practical exams and completing online knowledge tests.
 There are two levels of job roles within IMI Accreditation Panel: Technician and Senior Technician.
 IMI Accreditation Cosmetic Repair has three levels: PDR Technician, Technician and Senior Technician.